CSRL-HMU/Multimodal-Visual-Kinesthetic-LbD/README.md

  ## 1. Usage

- For the initial visual training:
+ For the initial visual training run:

  ```
- python3 XXXX.py
+visual_demo.py

  ```